ten0s/nginx-http-radius-module/README.md

 $ [sudo] make install
 ```

-Nginx will be installed into the directory /usr/local/nginx acquiescently.
+Nginx will be installed into the directory `/usr/local/nginx` acquiescently.

 ### Configuration:

-Install nginx, and then modify the configuration file `nginx.conf`.
+Install Nginx, and then modify the configuration file `nginx.conf`:
-   the configuration file may be like the following:

 ```
 # Load the dynamic module